 We are currently undertaking a study to inform the development of the Essential Research Skills Training Curriculum.
 This project developed as a collaboration between the World Health Organization’s Special Programme for Research and Training in Tropical Diseases (WHO-TDR) and The Global Health Network (TGHN).
 The aim of this project is to identify what constitutes the minimum set of skills, knowledge and key principles that would enable those without previous experience in research to undertake high-quality health research.

-We designed a four stage approach to establishing this evidence-led curriculum, as illustrated in further detail in the infographic below.
+We designed a three stage approach to establishing this evidence-led curriculum, as illustrated in further detail in the infographic below.

 Stage 1 – Gap analysis

-We conducted a review of the responses from research training needs surveys and the feedback from research training workshops and eLearning collected by The Global Health Network from 2017 to 2019.
-We analysed the responses of 7167 participants from 153 countries across the globe.
-This provided us with a range of research skills topics and themes that generated 98 research training themes.
+We conducted a comprehensive review of the responses from a series of research training needs surveys, session evaluations from research training workshops, and feedback submitted on completion of eLearning, collected by The Global Health Network from 2017 to 2019.
+We analysed the responses of 7167 participants from across 153 countries.
+This analysis provided us with a range of research skills topics and subject areas that generated a core list of 98 research training themes..

 The panel for this Delphi study is formed by both experts and stakeholders in health research and health research training with heterogeneous expertise and from diverse geographical regions.
 We aim to include the views of researchers, research participants, research training facilitators, members of research advisory committees, research funders, authors of peer-reviewed research training papers, authors of research training books/programmes, journal editors, research policy makers and regulators.